SF-WDI-LABS/rails-js-and-turbolinks/README.md

 	</body>
   ```

-  Then in our JS we can bind to the now modified body tag.
+  Then in our JS we can bind to the modified body tag.

   ```js
   postNewView = 'body.posts.show';